EcoDynIZW/GEE-PICX/README.md

 #### c.
 Export image

-* When clicking (1) "Raster export", two image collections will appear in the *Console*-tab in the upper-right window and can be further inspected.
+* When clicking "Raster export" (1), two image collections will appear in the *Console*-tab in the upper-right window and can be further inspected.
 * The first one (a) includes all single images that were filtered according to the user input, the second one (b) includes the composite image that can be exported.
-* In this example 35 satellite images (cloud cover 100%) were aggregated to one scene for the winter season in Würzburg, Germany.
+* In this example 35 satellite images (cloud cover 100%) were aggregated to one scene covering Würzburg (Germany) in the winter season.

 <img src="https://github.com/Luisa-del/GEE-PICX/blob/main/img/print_example1.png">

-* To initiate the final image export to your Google Drive, you must go to the *Tasks*-tab and click (2) "Run" at each image (in this case only one).
+* To initiate the final image export to your Google Drive, you must go to the *Tasks*-tab and click "Run" (2) at each image (in this case only one).
-* A pop-up window with default setting will appear, but here you can further modify names, coordinate system, scale, or Google drive golder.
+* A pop-up window with default setting will appear, where you can further modify names, coordinate system, scale, or Google drive golder.
 It might be helpful to add the name of the study area or other characteristic parameters to not get confused later on when exporting more images.
 The default drive folder "GEE_Export" will be created automatically if not already existing.
-* Click (3) "Run" again, and the image will be processed and exported to the Google drive folder.
+* Click "Run" (3) again, and the image will be processed and exported to the Google drive folder.

 <img src="https://github.com/Luisa-del/GEE-PICX/blob/main/img/export_example1.png">